 The exact currencies available will depend on the provider you use, but 3S Money offers 65+ different currencies (with FX rates up to five times lower than traditional banks).

-You can also transfer money to and from Denmark using a local Danish IBAN or International Bank Account Number.
-Issued by 3S in your business name, it allows you to send and collect high-value payments wherever in the world you do business – without the hassle of opening local bank accounts.
+You can also transfer money to and from Denmark using your 3S Money International Business Account.
+It allows you to send and collect high-value payments wherever in the world you do business – without the hassle of opening local bank accounts.

 If you want to make a transfer from the UK to Denmark, you have various options when it comes to funding it.
 Most providers will accept corporate and personal credit cards, debit cards, bank transfers, direct debits, and even e-wallet services like Apple and Google Pay.